-9 Things To Know About Becoming an Interior Designer
+9 Things to Know About Becoming an Interior Designer

 You Need to Have a Knack for Interior Design

 It may seem obvious, but so as to become an interior designer, you want to have an innate flair for colour, spatial arrangements, design and textiles.
 Do you enjoy decorating your house and get plenty of compliments on your decoration?
 That does not necessarily mean that you ought to be an interior designer, but it is definitely a good sign.
+Always follow your heart, and if you believe that a career in interior design is right for you, then go for it and work hard to be the best.

-Interior Design Is Not All Fabric and Fun
+Interior Design Is Complex

 Interior designers will need to be educated in the history of style, the structural integrity of buildings, building codes, ergonomics, spatial concepts, ethics, psychology, computer-aided design (CAD) and a whole lot more.

 The broad selection of skills is required because designers work with not only homeowners, but also architects, contractors, government agencies and business management specialists .
-To be a successful interior designer, one wants to be educated and well-rounded.

 The Salary Is Not as High as You Think